 What is the solution?
 It’s right in front of your eyes!
 Your contact cases.
 These small storage containers are a perfect size for you to bring face lotion, sunscreen, acne cream, and so much more.
 They are super easy to pack and most even have a locking mechanism which is perfect when you are bringing it in a backpack!

 We love food.
 You love food.
 Everyone loves food.
 Where should you not buy food?
 The airport!
 Airport food is expensive.
 Airport food is usually unhealthy.
-Airport food almost always comes with a wait in a long line.
+And airport food almost always comes with a wait in a long line.

-Skip the line and the dine on some fine snacks that you brought along!
-Our favorites are pretzels, pistachios, beef jerky, and our guilty pleasure: gummy bears (the Albanese brand on Amazon is to DIE for).
 When you buy in bulk ahead of time, you’ll spend less on food and be able to eat wherever and whenever you want!
 Just pack a little bit and you’ll be able to save space.
 And if you have leftovers, then you have some great grub to bring on a hike or walk around the city!

 More from travel+leisure:

 Eating healthy while traveling is no easy task.
 If you’ve ever found yourself at an airport ordering a burger for breakfast when a cup of oatmeal is what you would normally have, you know what we mean.

 And once you board the plane, it gets even more challenging.
 First of all, airlines (especially low-cost ones) overcharge you for pretty much every item on the food and drinks menu.
 And even if you don’t mind paying up for a sandwich, you can never be sure how or when it was made.